cjnygard/rest-maven-plugin/README.md

 ### REST Method

-The REST request method can be configured via the <method> tag.
+The REST request method can be configured via the *method* tag.
 Currently only the default setting POST is fully tested and supported.
 Other methods requiring data upload (PUT, PATCH) should be supported identically to the POST request, but have not been tested.

-GET is planned for the future.
-Currently if GET is used, the code will still require a file to be uploaded in order to initiate the GET request.
+If GET is used, the code will upload a file if the *fileset* element is defined in order to initiate the GET request.

     <configuration>
       <method>POST</method>